nvalerkos/cronio/README.md

 You can get one using our docker image - default username and password is guest.
 If you want the dockerfile for it, you can go to the folder's repository myrabbitmq.

+## Examples

+For Code see examples/ directory

+Worker:

+	python worker.py # this will start the process, see inline comments

+Sender:

+	python test1.py
+	python test2.py

 ## Execute OS commands and pass a cmd_id (ID)